 In his leading role, Mueller took over an ongoing investigation into Paul Manafort's financial dealings in Ukraine.
 In August 2018, Manafort was convicted of eight bank and tax fraud charges, becoming the first campaign associate of Trump's to be found guilty by a jury.

 A month later, Manafort pleaded guilty in a second case as part of an agreement with Mueller's team.
 The plea deal reportedly includes a 10-year cap for how long Manafort will be in prison.
 It also includes allowing Manafort to serve his time for both trials concurrently.

 Gates pleaded guilty to federal conspiracy and false-statements charges on Feb.
-23. After the plea, Mueller moved to drop the 22 bank and tax fraud charges against Gates, possibly suggesting that the former Trump campaign official is cooperating and providing useful information to Mueller's team.
+23. After the plea, Mueller moved to drop the 22 bank and tax fraud charges against Gates.

 Manafort joined Trump’s campaign ahead of the Republican National Convention to help wrangle delegates before becoming the campaign chairman.
 He resigned in August 2016.

-Trump’s former national security adviser, Michael Flynn, has also been charged in connection with Mueller’s probe.
+Trump’s former national security adviser, Michael Flynn, was also charged in connection with Mueller’s probe.
 Flynn pleaded guilty in December 2017 to one charge of lying to the FBI – reportedly about his talks with a Russian ambassador.

 Flynn was Trump’s national security adviser for a short time, but his connection to the White House was rife with controversy that still bedevils the administration.
 Flynn resigned after less than a month in the position.